Carbon dioxide in the atmosphere of Earth: Measuring ancient-Earth CO2 concentration

-Various proxy measurements have been used to attempt to determine atmospheric carbon dioxide concentrations millions of years in the past.
-These include boron and carbon isotope ratios in certain types of marine sediments, and the number of stomata observed on fossil plant leaves.
+Various proxy measurements have been used to try to determine atmospheric CO2 concentrations millions of years in the past.
+These include boron and carbon isotope ratios in certain types of marine sediments, and the numbers of stomata observed on fossil plant leaves.

 Phytane is a type of diterpenoid alkane.
-It is a breakdown product of chlorophyll and is now used to estimate ancient CO_{2} levels.
+It is a breakdown product of chlorophyll, and is now used to estimate ancient CO_{2} levels.
 Phytane gives both a continuous record of CO_{2} concentrations but it also can overlap a break in the CO_{2} record of over 500 million years.